Appendix C — Reaction Thermodynamics

 If heat is released when reaction \(j\) occurs, reaction \(j\) is said to be an exothermic reaction, and \(\Delta H_j\) will be negative.
 Conversely, if heat is consumed when reaction \(j\) occurs, reaction \(j\) is said to be an endothermic reaction, and \(\Delta H_j\) will be positive.

-The standard heat of formation at 298 K of some species, \(i\), \(\Delta H_{f,i}^0 \Bigr\rvert_{T=298K}\), is the heat of the reaction in which one mole of species \(i\) (in its standard state) is synthesized at 298 K from the elements that it comprises (in their standard states).
+The standard heat of formation of reagent \(i\) at 298 K, \(\Delta H_{f,i}^0 \Bigr\rvert_{T=298K}\), is the heat of the reaction in which one mole of species \(i\) (in its standard state) is synthesized at 298 K from the elements that it comprises (in their standard states).
 Standard heats of formation of many reagents at 298 K are tabulated in various handbooks; selected lists often appear in thermodynamics textbooks, too.
 Tables of this type should indicate the standard state that has been used for species \(i\) and each of the elements.

-Assuming none of the reactants and products in reaction \(j\) undergo a phase change between 298 K and T, the standard heat of reaction \(j\) at arbitrary temperature, \(T\), can be calculated using Equation D.3.
+Assuming none of the reactants and products in reaction \(j\) undergo a phase change between 298 K and the temperature of interest, \(T\), the standard heat of reaction \(j\) at temperature, \(T\), can be calculated using Equation C.3.
 If one of the reagents does undergo a phase change, the latent heat for that phase change would need to be included in the equation.
+Additionally the sensible heat integral might need to be split into two integrals.
+The first integral would range from 298 K to the phase-change temperature and would use the heat capacity of the reagent in the lower-temperature phase.
+The second integral would apply from the phase-change temperature to \(T\) and would use the heat capacity of the reagent in the higher-temperature phase.

 Consider an exothermic chemical reaction that takes place adiabatically in a system with no shafts or moving boundaries.
 Since there are no shafts or moving boundaries, no energy enters or leaves the system in the form of work.
 As the exothermic reaction takes place, the standard heat of reaction is released.
 It cannot leave the system because it is an adiabatic process.
 Consequently, the heat released by the exothermic reaction is converted into internal molecular energy.
 From a macroscopic perspective the result is that the temperature of the system increases.
 That is, the heat released by the reaction is used to raise the temperature of the reacting system.
 This assumes that no phase changes occur as the reaction takes place.